nilotpalsanyal/S3VS/README.md

 <!-- badges: end -->

-The goal of S3VS is to …
+The goal of S3VS is to perform variable selection using the structured screen-and-select (S3VS) framework in linear models, generalized linear models with binary data, and survival models such as the Cox model and accelerated failure time (AFT) model.

 ## Installation